getgud-io/cpp-getgud-sdk/README.md

 ### Sending Player Updates

-To update player information outside a live Match, you can call `UpdatePlayers` like this:
+To update player information, you can call `UpdatePlayers` like this:
+This is an async method which will not block the calling thread.

 ```cpp
 std::deque<GetGudSdk::PlayerInfo> playerInfos;